Amadey virus removal guide

-Since cyber criminals can use Amadey to download and execute various files, it means that they can inject already infected computers with even more malware.
-For example, they may download and install ransomware.
-Software of this type is usually designed to encrypt files that are stored on victim's computer and deny access to them unless a ransom is paid.
-Ransomware victims usually experience problems like data and financial loss, because it is impossible to decrypt files without the tools that only ransomware developers have.
-However, ransomware is just one example of malware that can be installed using the Amadey program.
-Furthermore, Amadey can be used as a tool to steal various credentials like logins and passwords of various accounts.
-They could use it to steal email, Facebook, banking, crypto wallet and other accounts.
-By having access to them cyber criminals could make purchases, transactions, send fraudulent emails, and so on.
+As cyber criminals can use Amadey to download and execute various files, they are able inject already-infected computers with even more malware.
+For example, they might download and install ransomware - software designed to encrypt files stored on the victim's computer and deny access to them unless a ransom is paid.
+Ransomware victims usually experience problems such as data and financial loss, since it is impossible to decrypt files without the tools held only by ransomware developers.
+Ransomware is just one example of malware that can be installed using the Amadey program.
+Furthermore, Amadey can be used to steal various credentials such as logins and passwords of various accounts.
+Criminals can use the software to steal email, Facebook, banking, crypto wallet, and other accounts.
+With access to these accounts, cyber criminals can then make purchases, transactions, send fraudulent emails, and so on.
 Another Amadey feature is keystroke logging.
-It is a process that records keys pressed on a keyboard.
-It means that every login, password and other personal detail entered with a keyboard can be recorded and sent to a remote server that is controlled by cyber criminals.
-Stolen details can be used for various malicious purposes.
-However, most cyber criminals keyloggers to steal victim's credentials.
-Moreover, computers that are infected with Amadey can be used to send spam.
-These emails could be used to trick other people (recipients) into making money transactions, install malware on their computers and so on.
-As we mentioned in the introduction, Amadey can add infected computers to a botnet as well.
-It means that they might use other computers to perform DDoS attacks.
-Typically, by performing these attacks cyber criminals seek to make networks (websites) or devices unavailable so that other people could not access them.
-These attacks might disrupt services temporarily or permanently.
-Now matter how cyber criminals may decide to use Amadey, it should be removed from systems immediately.
+This process records keys pressed on the keyboard.
+Therefore, each login, password, and other personal detail entered via the keyboard can be recorded and sent to a remote server controlled by cyber criminals.
+Stolen details can be used for a number of malicious purposes, however, most cyber criminals employ keyloggers to steal victims' credentials.
+Furthermore, computers infected with Amadey can be used to send spam.
+These emails are used to trick other recipients into making monetary transactions, install malware on their computers, and so on.
+Amadey can also add infected computers to a botnet.
+Therefore, criminals might use other computers to perform DDoS attacks.
+Typically, by performing these attacks, cyber criminals seek to render networks (websites) or devices unavailable so that other users cannot access them, thereby disrupting services temporarily or even permanently.
+No matter how cyber criminals use Amadey, it should be removed from your systems immediately.

 |Detection Names||Avast (Win32:Malware-gen), BitDefender (Trojan.GenericKD.31664374), ESET-NOD32 (Win32/TrojanDownloader.Agent.EGF), Kaspersky (Trojan-Dropper.Win32.Dapato.prmr), Full List (VirusTotal)|